iandunn/methodical-spelling-bee/README.md

 # Methodical Spelling Bee

-Browser extension that tracks your progress on towards each hint for today's [NY Times Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).
+Browser extension that tracks your progress towards each hint for today's [NY Times Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).
 It doesn't show the hints until you're ready for them.

 ![Ícreenshot when first loads.
 A "ready for hints" button is displayed](.github/screenshot-not-ready.png)